Reviews You Can Rely On

 Ease of Use

 The ski/walk mode is a large, external lever similar to that which is fast becoming standard.
-It works as advertised, but features a spring that often has lower tension than you'd wish and a bar/slot interface that is pretty tight.
+It works as advertised but features a spring that often has lower tension than you'd wish and a bar/slot interface that is pretty tight.
 With icing and quick flips of the lever, the boot can and does fail to get easily into ski mode.
 In our testing, we had this issue with this boot more often than we wished.
-Even being careful with icing and such, the lever fails to lock down with some frequency.
+Even when careful with icing and such, the lever fails to lock down at some frequency.

 Should You Buy the Scarpa Maestrale RS?